Ameer2000Mzori/Awesome-Books/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My Portafolio <a name="about-project"></a>
+# 📖 Awesome-Books <a name="about-project"></a>

-> This is my website portfolio, made with HTML, CSS, and JavaScript. and it's a multi-page responsive website. it's a whole website made for desktop and mobile versions.
+> Awesome-Books is a website crafted with HTML, CSS, and JavaScript.
+Leveraging event listeners to maintain code cleanliness and overcome potential errors, the project also utilizes local storage to persistently store data.
+Feel free to explore the live demo for an interactive experience.

 ## 🛠 Built With <a name="built-with"></a>